-Treatment for historic materials within the District shall follow the sequence of priorities set forth in the Secretary's Standards: preservation first, then rehabilitation, then restoration of missing elements if necessary, and, finally, new construction.
+Treatment for historic materials within the District should shall follow the sequence of priorities set forth in the Secretary's Standards: preservation first, then rehabilitation, then restoration of missing elements if necessary, and, finally, new construction.
 In order to gain a Certificate of Appropriateness, the applicant shall objectively demonstrate that the proposed project has selected the least intrusive treatment option that is feasible because of the condition of the existing historic materials.
-(Note that demonstrating financial hardship is a separate and distinct process, set forth in City of Austin Code §25-11-216(D), Ordinance No. 20090806-068).